-At Half Acres Primary Academy, our History curriculum is designed to ignite children’s curiosity about the past through a topic-based approach and hands on experience wherever possible.
+At Half Acres Primary Academy, our History curriculum is designed to ignite children’s curiosity about the past through subject specific teaching organised in topic-based approach.

-We are determined that alongside historical knowledge there will be a high focus on the development of specific historical skills.
+We are determined that alongside historical knowledge there will be a high focus on the development of specific historical skills and key vocabulary.
 The teaching of history in our academy is intended to equip pupils to ask pertinent questions about the past, analyse evidence, think critically, appreciate different perspectives, and develop informed judgements.

 Pupils are encouraged to think like historians and develop their skills including historical enquiry.
 There is a strong emphasis on developing children’s other skills such as understanding of chronology, interpretations of evidence, changes within a time and across time periods and cause and consequence.

 As an academy we are focused on aiding the children to develop their subject specific vocabulary.
 Teachers use their History working wall to display the vocabulary that is being taught in the current topic.
 These are referred to, not only in History lessons but in other lessons where they are appropriate.